-4.1 Intent.
+- 4.1 Intent.
 The intent of this RFIP is to call for formal collaboration with industry and academia in order to present solutions based on new technologies that can support the improvement of NATO Innovation process.
 These solutions should be applicable in a federated information environment and should be interoperable by design.
-Additionally, they should be intuitive, requiring none or very limited training at the enduser level.
+Additionally, they should be intuitive, requiring none or very limited training at the end-user level.
 Solutions are sought at different levels of development, from the "advanced concept development stage" through "customizable applications" available "commercial off-the-shelf".
-Solutions may address some of the challenges described in the scenario presented in Annex 1, associated to one or more of the following areas of interest: ability for leaders, commanders, small specialized tactical units and information systems to identify false information and mitigate the effects of this information on generating a true common operating picture, predicting behaviors, and supporting decision making.
-The inherent discovery nature of the IC-20/Spring allows also for novel approaches to these challenges.
+Solutions may address some of the challenges described in the scenario presented in Annex 1, associated to one or more of the following areas of interest: - Collect and analyze all relevant open sources information contributing to the space domain Awareness - Assess and prevent any disruption or denial of space based capabilities and services